Pathogen-Genomics-Cymru/covate/README.md

 Covate can run a cross-correlation analysis that investigates the likelihood of lineages of SARS-CoV-2 being imported between the regions.

 ## Install ##
 The recommended Python versions for running covate are 3.7.x - 3.9.x (other versions may work but are untested).

+For stability, it is recommended you download the latest [release](https://github.com/Pathogen-Genomics-Cymru/covate/releases) and install using `python setup.py install`

-To install using pip with git+:
+To install the very latest updates (as on main branch) you can use pip with git+:
 ```
  pip install git+https://github.com/Pathogen-Genomics-Cymru/covate.git
 ```
-Alternatively, clone the repository and run `python setup.py install`

 ## Usage ##